alejandra-cas/beyond-salary/README.md

 # Beyond Salary: AI Jobs and Benefit Analysis

-This repository contains the reproducible code and analysis for the academic paper on AI job postings and workplace benefits.
+This repository contains the reproducible code and analysis for the paper Beyond pay: AI skills reward more job benefits.

 ## Repository Structure